storj/docs/app/support/account-management-billing/payment-methods/promotional-credits/page.md

     Coupons work to promote adoption and usage of the platform.
 ---

 The Storj DCS Service includes incentive programs to encourage adoption and use of the platform.
-These incentives are operationalized as Promotional Credits and include Credits and Coupons.&#x20;
+These incentives are operationalized as Promotional Credits and include Credits and Coupons.

 ## Credits